AllanWang/jGravity/README.md

+This is a continuation of the [original jGravity](https://github.com/tinybigideas/jGravity) with some minor changes I've added.
+Full credits go to tinybigideas (and the other mentions below).

+Changes include better support for elements that don't fill the screen (offsets are calculated) so that dragging works as expected.

 jGravity
 ========

 jGravity adds gravity to either all or specified elements within a page.
 Using the plugin is as easy as $('body').jGravity(); which will use default settings to apply the gravity effect, which I think you will find quite similar to how Google presented 'Google Gravity' in an earlier Google easter egg.

-This is but a fork of the [original jGravity](https://github.com/tinybigideas/jGravity) with some minor changes I've added.
-Full credits go to tinybigideas (and the other mentions below).

 HOW TO USE
 ========